jamadam/Marquee/readme.md

     /public_html/news/sports/hockey.html.ep
     /public_html/news/sports/hockey.html.epl

-The hierarcky mapping is similar to typical HTTP servers such as Apache or [Mason] a Perl web framework.
 The extensioning rule is same as [Mojolicious].
 The second extension indecates a handler for template rendering. ep and epl are always available and you can also add your own handler easily.

 You can also override the mapping rule with Route plugin bundled in core.